7SeasLLC/FrontEnd/README.md

 Currently this application is using the WEB version of Firebase with plans to migrate to native IOS and Android in the future.
 The following is how to set up the application utilizing the FirebaseSDK for WEB.

 - **Authentication**:
-  - Within in your Firebase project, select "Authentication".
+  - Within your Firebase project, select "Authentication".
 Then click on the "sign-in method" tab.
 From here select Google as a sign-in provider.
-Following instructions above will take you to a URL that looks like this: https://console.firebase.google.com/u/0/project/{YOUR-PROJECT-NAME-HERE}/authentication/providers
+Following instructions above will take you to a URL that looks like this: ht<span>tps://<span>console.firebase.google.com/u/0/project/{YOUR-PROJECT-NAME-HERE}/authentication/providers
   - Here is where you will enable Google as a sign-in provider.
 Upon completion, you will generate a web-client id which looks like this: "1049948883037-s816aa6j66iq4kmt7ene86ootda2em0r.apps.googleusercontent.com".
 You will need to add this to the index.html of the project (in the Public folder).
   <meta name="google-signin-client_id" content="1049948883037-s816aa6j66iq4kmt7ene86ootda2em0r.apps.googleusercontent.com">
   - Within the same tab as above, scroll down and add authorized domains to your project to specify which domains will have access to your Firebase (ie: localhost, your deployed service URL etc...)